What Happens If Your Home Insurance Lapses? Consequences & How to Fix It

 If you realize your home insurance has lapsed, take these steps immediately:

-1. Call your insurer right away — Ask if reinstatement is still possible.
-Many companies offer a reinstatement window of 30–60 days after the missed payment, depending on your state and insurer.
+1. Call your insurer right away.
+Ask if reinstatement is still possible.
+Some insurers offer a reinstatement window beyond the grace period, usually 30 to 60 days after the due date, but this varies significantly by company and state.

-4. Notify your mortgage lender — If you have a mortgage, proactively inform your lender that you're addressing the lapse.
+4. Notify your mortgage lender.
+If you have a mortgage, proactively inform your lender that you're addressing the lapse.
 This may help delay or prevent force-placed insurance from kicking in.
+If a force-placed policy was already issued, within 15 days of receiving evidence that the borrower has hazard insurance, the servicer must cancel the force-placed insurance and refund all premium charges and related fees for any period of overlapping insurance coverage.

-5. Shop for new coverage — If your insurer won't reinstate you, don't wait.
-Get quotes from other carriers immediately.
+5. Shop for new coverage.
+If your insurer won't reinstate you, don't wait.
 Longer gaps are harder to insure around.
-For homeowners in unique situations — like an empty home during the gap — also consider reviewing vacant home insurance options.
+For homeowners in unique situations, like an empty home during the gap, also consider reviewing vacant home insurance options.

 Pros